Coral-Protocol/coraldojo-may-30/readme.md

 They want to get a good idea of what each team has achieved in what amount of time while they are in their meetings to inform their questions in the meetings.

-The investor scouts will need to come up with a short list of teams they wish to meet with further on the day before they go back to their bosses
+The investor scouts will need to come up with a shortlist of teams they wish to meet with further on the day before they go back to their bosses.
+The roadmaps will be instrumental in identifying which teams they want to spend more time evaluating, and in them convincing their bosses of the teams they like.

 ### Requirements